 - Bristol City's Council's Inclusion Service

 - Child and Adolescent Mental Health Services (CAMHS)

 - Health agencies such as Speech and Language Therapy, Occupational Therapy and Community Paediatrics

 Social and Emotional Needs

-CPS have an inclusive ethos and are committed to supporting children’s social and emotional development through all areas of the curriculum.
+CPS have an inclusive ethos and are committed to supporting children’s social, emotional and mental health development through all areas of the curriculum.
 We support children’s development in school through: